Who are we?http://www.lancashirerigs.org.uk/2018/01/30/is-escorts-a-scam/

 Geological sites and landforms are protected in the same way as important biological sites.
-Nationally important locations are listed as Sites of Special Scientific Interest (SSSls) while regionally there are RIGS (Regionally Important Geological and Geomorphological Sites) which in Lancashire are known as Geodiversity Heritage Sites (GHS).
+Nationally important locations are listed as Sites of Special Scientific Interest (SSSls) while RIGS are sites of regional importance.

-Lancashire RIGS Group was set up in 1991 but has recently adopted the more accessible name 'GeoLancashire'.
-The Group works particularly closely with Natural England, Lancashire County Council, Lancashire Wildlife Trust, The Environment Agency and United Utilities plc.
-Our work is co-ordinated with other RIGS groups regionally through the North West Geodiversity Partnership and nationally through The Association of UK RIGS Groups.
+Lancashire RIGS Group was set up in 1991.
+The Group works particularly closely with English Nature, Lancashire County Council, Lancashire Wildlife Trust, The Environment Agency and United Utilities plc.
+Our work is co-ordinated with other RIGS groups nationally through The Association of UK RIGS Groups Porn discount offers.

 What do we do?

 • Identifying, surveying and recording geological sites and landforms

 • Selection, designation and conservation of RIGS by using Chicbabes Cambridge at the East Midlands area.

 • Promoting awareness, understanding and appreciation of Lancashire’s geology and scenery